Supermarket Shopping Tips

-The cashier light: I haven't seen a supermarket with out lane lights to indicate whether a register is closed or opened.
-It's a simple thing to understand... if the light is on the lane is opened if the light is off the lane is closed.
+The cashier light: I have never seen a supermarket with out lane lights to indicate whether a register is closed or opened.
+It is simple thing to understand.. you would think.. if the light is on the lane is opened, if the light is off, the lane is closed.
 I have people ask me all the time if I am opened or closed.
 I can be at register with the light on just standing there waiting for a customer and some one will still feel the need to ask me "Are you opened?", use your common sense people!

 In a rush?
 If you do not have the time to shop then don't!!
-With one flick of a light bulb the lines in supermarket can turn into ones you see at an amusement park!
-If you are on the rush don't take it out on the cashier, it is not their fault your dumb and can not find a better time to shop.
+With one flick of a light bulb the lines in supermarket can turn into line you see at an amusement park!
+If you are in a rush don't take it out on the cashier, it is not their fault your are dumb and can not find a better time to shop.

 Friendly hint: A lot of supermarkets are open 24 hours now... pick a better time to shop!